OpenWaterFoundation/owf-app-infomapper-ng/poudre-dashboard-ng/src/app/about/README.md

 # About Component

-This component creates the about page in the application, accessible from the navigation bar.
+This component creates the about page, accessible from the navigation bar.
 This component does not have any other component dependencies.

 In this folder: